Airdrie, North Lanarkshire: 1850 to 1920

 Education posed a major problem with severe overcrowding in the few schools available, therefore three new school boards were established.
-In the early 1830s there were about 800 pupils while the town had about 7000 residents.
-Fees were routinely charged within the schools with the belief they should be self-supporting until a parliamentary act of 1889 relieved some of the infant classes in schools of this burden.
+In the early 1830s there were about 800 pupils while the town had about 7,000 residents.
+Fees were routinely charged within the schools with the belief they should be self-supporting until an act of Parliament of 1889 relieved some of the infant classes in schools of this burden.
 Airdrie Academy was built in 1849 and by 1919 all school boards were dissolved and Lanarkshire Education Authority took over responsibility for education throughout Lanarkshire.

-Airdrie Public Observatory, one of only four public observatories in the UK (Second Oldest and Smallest)- all in Scotland, was founded in the first library building in 1896, and is still operated in the present building by the Airdrie Astronomical Association a Scottish astronautic and astronomy society and registered charity.
+Airdrie Public Observatory, one of only four public observatories in the UK (second oldest and smallest) – all in Scotland, was founded in the first library building in 1896, and is still operated in the present building by the Airdrie Astronomical Association a Scottish astronautic and astronomy society and registered charity.

-By the turn of the century variety shows were becoming popular in the area and by 1911 the Pavilion in Graham Street was built which after initially being used as a music hall started showing cinematographic pictures.
+By the turn of the 20th century variety shows were becoming popular in the area and by 1911 the Pavilion in Graham Street was built which after initially being used as a music hall started showing cinematographic pictures.
 Unfortunately it was destroyed by fire in 1917 but was rebuilt in 1919 and finally closed in 1970.
 The New Cinema was opened in 1920 in Broomknoll Street but it too has since closed.
 The town had no suitable venue for larger functions so in 1912 the Sir John Wilson Town Hall was opened (following an offer of £10,000 from Sir John Wilson).

 On 9 July 1918 nineteen miners died in the Stanrigg Pit Disaster.
 The pit was situated in boggy land and collapsed after being saturated by heavy rainfall.